oussemajelassi/Embedded_Linux/README.md

 Our case we want to change /dev/network/interface of our target.

+PLease note if we are using **systemd** we should add a file in /etc/systemd/network nammed 00_eth0.network.(I will be adding an example for reference).

 the command is `` devtool search /etc/network/interfaces``

 ### Customize the configurations :